ucsf-wynton/wynton-website-hpc/docs/howto/change-pwd.md

 ## Verify credentials

 To test your Wynton credentials, try to [login to Wynton via SSH]({{ '/get-started/access-cluster.html' | relative_url }}).
-Alteratively, verify them from your browser:
+Alternatively, verify them from your browser:

 1. Go to [https://www.cgl.ucsf.edu/admin/kerbtest.py](https://www.cgl.ucsf.edu/admin/kerbtest.py) in your browser.
 A popup panel titled 'Sign in https://www.cgl.ucsf.edu' is opened by the browser.